immrk/supersub-translator-coursera/README.md

 Supports bilingual subtitles in multiple languages on coursera website videos (call google translation api to implement, please make sure that google translation service is available on your computer)

 ## Special features：
-1. Support automatic identification of coursera subtitle language;
+1.Support automatic identification of coursera subtitle language;
-2. Support the selection of the original subtitle language and translation target language, and support most of the languages supported by Google Translate;
+2.Support the selection of the original subtitle language and translation target language, and support most of the languages supported by Google Translate;
-3. Simultaneously display bilingual subtitles;
+3.Simultaneously display bilingual subtitles;
-4. Call Google Translate for free;
+4.Call Google Translate for free;
-5. Support subtitle size and transparency customization;
+5.Support subtitle size and transparency customization;

 ## Download Tutorial:
 1.Download the repository code as a compressed archive.